-code and accessible data of the invoked tasks are collected and serialized by the client side library at runtime.
+The processing of distributed tasks involves the following steps, as illustrated in Figure 4: (1) The potentially executed program code and accessible data of the invoked tasks are collected and serialized by the client side library at runtime.
 (2) The serialized code and data are shipped to our web service which represents the cloud processor resources.
 (3) The service distributes the tasks on server-side compute nodes, currently by launching a HPC cluster job consisting of a HPC task per input .NET task, i.e. by using the default task scheduling of the cluster.
 (4) The code and data are deserialized and instantiated by the server runtime library on each server compute node.
 (5) The remote tasks are executed on the compute nodes.
 (6) When terminated, the results and modified data of tasks are collected and serialized by the server runtime library.
-(7) The serialized data of task completion is sent back to the initiating client over the web service.
+(7) The serialized data of tasks completion is sent back to the initiating client over the web service.
 (8) The updates are finally made effective in local memory of the client.